Skip to Content

 (The Caribbean beach was nice.
 Except the Snucins had to carry their valuables to the beach with them since they had no door to their room to lock – and then they could only go swimming one at a time so the other could look after the valuables.)

-The Snucins won $2,700 CAD, which back in 1990 when this court case was decided, was worth quite a bit more than today.
+The Snucins won $2,700 CAD when this court case was decided (worth about $5,500 CAD or $4,000 USD in today’s dollars).
 They also got some reimbursement of their legal fees.

 What’s your holiday from hell story?